droodman/Mittag-Leffler-for-Stata/README.md

 Documentation for the MATLAB original: mathworks.com/matlabcentral/fileexchange/48154-the-mittag-leffler-function

 To use this file in Stata, more precisely in Mata, run MattagLeffler.mata one time as if it were a do file.
-This will create the compiled module lMattagLeffer.mlib, and make the function permanently available.
+If you download this mata file in Stata via the "net install" command in Stata, type "which MittagLeffler.mata" to determine where it was downloaded to.
+Running this file  will create the compiled module lMattagLeffer.mlib, and make the Mata function mlf() permanently available.

 No additional documentation is provided.